ajschumacher/ajschumacher.github.io/20141215-please_stop_saying_big_data/index.md

 -----

-Gartner's [hype cycle](http://en.wikipedia.org/wiki/Hype_cycle) is a cartoonish way of trying to understand the world.
-Like many cartoonish ways of trying to understand the world, it can be very helpful.
+Gartner's [hype cycle](http://en.wikipedia.org/wiki/Hype_cycle) is a horrible, cartoonish way of trying to understand the world, and like many horrible, cartoonish ways of trying to understand the world, it can be very helpful.

-I'm going to take you through the “trough of disillusionment,” up the “slope of enlightenment,” and talk about what work generally looks like on the “plateau of productivity.”
+I'm starting today in the “trough of disillusionment.”
+Then we'll go up the “slope of enlightenment” a little ways and talk about what work generally looks like on the “plateau of productivity.”

-My objective is to cut “Big Data” down to size for you.
-I want to keep things concrete with examples.
-My thesis is that more than any particular technology or technique, we need better-engineered and open systems.
+My objective is to cut “Big Data” down to size, with two examples I didn't work on, two that I did, and none of them great successes.
+My thesis is that more than any particular technology or technique, what we need is better-engineered and open systems.
 And I'll tell you to learn Python.

 -----